merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 And to check out the code, dig into `ZZ_SCRIPTS/figure_s_bin_effect.R`.

-## Analysis X: Correlatedness of RSA and DTL
+## Analysis 14: Correlatedness of RSA and DTL

 A necessary concern when fitting linear models to multiple variables, is understanding how correlated the variables are with each other.
 Statistical interpretations are most straightforward if the variables are _independent_ from one another, however in practice observation variables are rarely independent, and so we must deal in the realm of [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity).